miftahulmuhaemen/drugstore-glossary/README.md

    - Use `/notebook/drugs.ipynb` to scrape with Selenium and generate `data/data.json` from the source.

 2. **Static Site Generation**
-   - Build the static website with Node.js scripts.
+   - Build the static website using React with Vite.
    - The frontend fetches drug data from the local `data/data.json`.

 3. **Deployment**